 You can certainly outsource content creation, but your content should be your own.
 From the site copy and product listings to the blog posts and images on your site, you should have a wide range of content that will increase your search engine ranking and encourage social sharing from your audience.

-Changing your theme is easy if you use a platform like Shopify.
+.
 Usually, you just need to purchase a new theme from a designer and swap it out for the old code.
 The apps and platform will fill your content into the correct places (as long as the theme is compatible) and you will only need to do some tweaking.

 Your eCommerce site is an extension of your brand.
 Whether you grow or flop with online sales is going to largely depend on the effectiveness of your site design.
 Update your site to meet the current expectations of your customers.